A Note on the Second Spectral Gap Incompleteness Theorem: Second Spectral Gap Incompleteness Theorem

-In fact, we'll see three ways to prove this.
+In fact, we'll see three ways to prove some form of axiomatic independence of the spectral gap.
 The first proof is a straightforward consequence of the original undecidability of the spectral gap results of \cref{thm:2d,thm:1d}.
-The second proof uses recent results by \cite{Yedidia-Aaronson} to make the first proof more concrete and compelling.
-The main point of this note is to observe that there is an elegant, self-contained argument that gives a Second Spectral Gap Undecidability Theorem directly.
+The second proof uses results by \cite{Yedidia-Aaronson} to make the first proof more concrete and compelling.
+However, neither of these proofs is quite strong enough to prove \cref{thm:2nd_spectral}, unless you are willing to make an additional assumption that your favourite formulation of mathematics is not insane.
+The main point of this note is to observe that there is an elegant, self-contained argument that gives a Second Spectral Gap Undecidability Theorem directly, and as a bonus it does this without needing any additional assumptions on the sanity of mathematics.